Like any investment or home component, you will want to make sure that the garage door installation you order will actually fit your Atlanta home.

 Measure the Headroom

 The distance from the inside edge of the top of the door jamb to the ceiling of your garage is called the headroom.

 You will need around 10 1/2 inches to 13 inches of headroom for most types of manual garage doors.
 Automatic garage door opener models need an additional 3 inches for 13 1/2 – 16 inches total.
 And, some specialty installations like wood garage doors may even need as much as 18 – 21 inches.

 And, if you have low headroom, do not worry.
 There are low headroom garage door kits available that can accommodate as little as 4 1/2 inches of headroom.

 Measure the Backroom

-The backroom is the distance from the ceiling edge above the garage opening all the way back to the ceiling edge on the opposite side.
+Finally, the backroom is the distance from the ceiling edge above the garage opening all the way back to the ceiling edge on the opposite side.

 Confirm Your Numbers by Consulting an Expert

-Getting accurate measurements is tough without the right tools and know-how.
+Unfortunately, getting accurate measurements is tough without the right tools and know-how.